Author: Joe Brizzolara / July 1, 2018

 “There would be no legal weed in this city without UFCW.
 UFCW kept this issue alive when no one thought the advocates had a chance in hell.”

-While licensed cannabis businesses are enthused about their new customer base, some feel excluded, even going so far as to say that the city has just given a monopoly to the companies already established in Long Beach.
+While licensed cannabis businesses are enthused about their new customer base, some feel excluded, even going so far as to say that the city has given a monopoly to the companies already established in Long Beach.

-Kolluri: “[Measure MM] allows for storefront dispensaries to deliver, so a delivery service would have needed to go through that process.
+Kolluri gives more background: “[Measure MM] allows for storefront dispensaries to deliver, so a delivery service would have needed to go through that process.
 They didn’t actually have to operate in the storefront, they could have chosen to be delivery only, but because the medical initiative had a hard cap of 32, and the city as well as the state considers delivery services to be dispensaries, they fall under that cap of 32.”

 “There’s not really an administrative process.
 As far as we’re concerned, it’s a change of ownership process,” Kolluri explains.
 “They would have to complete a form with the city.
 We would need to run background checks on the new owners.”

-“Hypothetically, yes that’s possible,” says Kolluri.
+“Hypothetically, yes that’s possible,” said Kolluri.

 “I encourage them, especially if they’re on the up and up, to reach out to businesses like me and see if somehow we can bring them on for being our delivery service when we’re up and running.”

-“We’re not in the marijuana business, we’re in the compliance business.”
+He has a counter-intuitive description of his industry: “We’re not in the marijuana business, we’re in the compliance business.”